lkesteloot/unsong/unsong.md

 “The tickets are sold out months in advance, silly,” Erica told him.

 Pirindiel was a fallen angel.
 Not a demon, mind you.
 The difference between a demon and a fallen angel is the difference between a submarine captain and a sailor who’s pushed off the deck of a ship without a life jacket.
 The demon knows precisely what he’s doing and enjoys every minute of it.
-The fallen angel, well…
+The fallen angel, well...

 G. K. Chesterton said that angels fly because they take themselves lightly.
 But what happens when an angel sees too much, gets too weighed down by the sins and suffering of the world?
 The clouds stop supporting his weight, the wings that bore him aloft in the days of Abraham and Moses grow weaker, and he plummets earthward.
 There, he gets stuck in a vicious cycle.
 No matter how cynical and jaded an angel becomes, it’s never enough.
 Angelic brains, or souls, or whatever they have, just aren’t built to hold the proper amount of cynicism for dealing with earthly existence.
 They end up hopelessly confused and constantly disappointed by everything around them, with almost no ability to adjust.
 There they will never take themselves lightly again.